wexflow/wexflow.github.io/README.md

 This repository contains the source code for the [Wexflow](https://wexflow.github.io/) official landing page — a presentation site for the project.

-Built with a clean and simple design, this website presents the main features, demo, support, and contact sections to introduce Wexflow to users and developers.
+Built with a clean and simple design, this website presents the main features, support, and contact sections to introduce Wexflow to users and developers.

 The website is built using [Vite](https://vitejs.dev/) with plain HTML, CSS, and JavaScript.